nilninull/sddm-themes/README.md

 1. amaui

-   **still image background** and optionally playing audio files
+   **still image** background and optionally playing audio files

 2. vmaui

-   **video background** and optionally playing audio files
+   **video** background and optionally playing audio files

 ## Instalation

-copy vmaui or amaui directory to ThemeDir
+Copy vmaui or amaui directory to ThemeDir.

-Default ThemeDir value is /usr/share/sddm/themes
+Default ThemeDir value is "/usr/share/sddm/themes".

 You can specify the directory by /etc/sddm.conf

 ## How to setup

-**At least, you have to change the background/video_files value by your file name.**
+**At least, you have to change the `background` or `video_files` value by your file name.**

 Modify your theme.conf in vmaui/amaui directory.
 ```